hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ## Integration Details

-When a run reaches the pre-apply phase and a run task is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
+When a run reaches the appropriate phase and a run task is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
 The server receiving the run task should respond `200 OK`, or Terraform will retry to trigger the run task.

 ```json
 {